-During the COVID-19 pandemic, we are unable to conduct face to face training courses.
-We have however developed our one-day Sanitary and Above Ground Drainage Course for online delivery using webinar software.
-This means that plumbers can now undertake our Sanitary and Above Ground Drainage Course remotely via a desktop or laptop computer on the following dates.
+During the COVID-19 pandemic, we are unable to conduct face-to-face training courses.
+We have however developed our one-day Sanitary & Above Ground Drainage Course for online delivery using webinar software.
+This means that plumbing and heating engineers can now undertake our Sanitary & Above Ground Drainage Course remotely via a desktop or laptop computer on the following dates.

-To maximise the effectiveness of how we deliver each course, we run each online course over five days in two-hour segments.
+To maximise the effectiveness of how we deliver each course, we run our online courses over five days in two-hour segments.
 This has the added advantage for installers of not having to take a whole day off from trading as appointments can be scheduled around the two-hour time slots.

 Please refer to the below text for further detail on course content.

-The course is designed to ensure that plumbing and heating engineers are fully aware of the legislation surrounding the design and installation requirements of both above ground sanitary and rainwater systems and also the purpose and use of the various components within each system including macerators and waste disposal systems.
+This course is designed to ensure that plumbing and heating engineers are fully aware of the legislation surrounding the design and installation requirements of both above ground sanitary and rainwater systems.
+Also the purpose and use of the various components within each system including macerators and waste disposal systems.

 Designed to give installers the skills and knowledge required to correctly install Above Ground Drainage and Rainwater Systems, this course consists of a training/reference manual to be read before a 1-day training session and completion of a written assessment.